bitknox/Raven/eagle/README.md

   -sp, --sub-plots      whether a separate plot should be made for each experiment showing how the running time evolved over time
   -ylim Y_LIMIT, --y-limit Y_LIMIT
-                        the top y-limit of the produced plots
+                        the top y-limit of the produced plots -sg, --split-groups   generate separate bar-charts for the different groups.
+If not given, one bar-chart will be generated containing all groups.
 ```